galenhuntington/g60/README.md

 The culprit is the factor of 7.
 To illustrate, fix _B_ at 14.
 Then 70·_B_+_C_ ranges from 980 to 1005.
 So the effects of _C_
 can reach into the thousands digit.
 And, as we saw, it can reach into the ten-thousands.
-In general, if coefficient factor is not a divisor of some number (such as 1000), then one of these ranges will generally cross a multiple of it.
+In general, if a coefficient factor is not a divisor of some number (such as 1000), then one of these ranges will generally cross a multiple of it.